 FICA tax due dates are dependent on your “lookback period.”
 Depending on your total FICA tax liability during this period, you’ll either have to pay FICA tax monthly or semiweekly.
 If you have less than $50,000 in tax liability during your most recent lookback period, you pay monthly, and if you have more than $50,000, you pay semiweekly.

 Let’s say today is Jan.
-1, 2022, and you need to determine when you are required to deposit your tax payments moving forward.
+1, 2025, and you need to determine when you are required to deposit your tax payments moving forward.
 You’ll either have to pay monthly for the previous month’s employer FICA tax owed or semiweekly for FICA tax owed the previous two weeks.
+These three steps will help determine your lookback period:

-This should include Form 941 forms filed for the lookback period.
-This would include the 941 tax forms filed for the following quarters:
+This should include forms filed for the lookback period.
+For Form 941 filers, the tax forms should cover the following quarters:

 3. Add Up the Tax Liability on Line 10 of Each Form 941